 Important note: Some of our courses start on dates other than those above.
 Please check your letter of offer for your course’s start date.

-Dual-delivery subjects are taught in two modes: blended delivery (online and on-campus) for students who can attend campus and wholly online delivery for students who cannot attend campus.
+Dual-delivery subjects are taught in two modes: blended delivery (online and on-campus) for students who can attend campus and wholly online delivery for those students who cannot yet attend campus.

 How will I develop my animal handling and other clinical skills?

 Students will need to complete specific hands-on animal handling and clinical skills practicals on campus once they have arrived in Australia.
 Some animal handling training will be delivered online eg assessment of animal behavior and principles of handling, and videos of dissections will allow students to learn anatomy.

 Subject selection and enrolment

 Find out how to plan your course, enrol in subjects and set out your timetable by visiting the Manage Your Course page.